a. What is a cookie?

-When you visit a page, or download a document from the document library, we log this on our website server.
-You must be logged in to view most pages and download most of the documents in the library.
-We record the date, time, name of the document you downloaded or page you visited, and other information, including your user name, IP address, and information about which web browser you use.
+As a logged-in user, when you visit a page, or download a document from the document library, we log this.
+We record the date, time, name of the document you downloaded or page you visited, and other information, including the user name, IP address, and information about which web browser you use.

-We collect this information so that we can see which items in the library are most popular, and where they are used.
+We collect this information so that we can see which items are most popular, and where they are used.
 We also analyse browser information to ensure that we can fully support the devices our users use.
-(We do not support IE version 7 or earlier).

 We work hard to ensure that documents in the library are useful and relevant to the SI community.
-If you have downloaded one of our documents, we may contact you to ask for feedback about how useful the document was and how it could be improved.
-We might ask you to complete a short on-line survey about the document, or give us a short response by email.
-You can opt out of these surveys by updating your profile.
+After you have downloaded one of our documents, we may contact you to ask for feedback about how useful the document was and how it could be improved.

-If you report a problem with the web site to us (for example by contacting Steve J our web techie), we will often look at the logs to follow the trail of what you have done so that we can identify and fix the problem quickly.
+If you report a problem with the web site to us (for example by contacting our helpdesk), we will often look at the logs to follow the trail of what you have done so that we can identify and fix the problem as quickly as possible